Indoor /Outdoor Bonsai

 Certain varieties of sub-tropical bonsai can be kept either indoors or outdoors.
 If kept indoors refer to our 'indoor bonsai care' section.
 If outdoors refer to our 'outdoor bonsai care' section.
 But all bonsai benefit from being outdoors for periods of time during the summer months.
 But do not move your bonsai from indoors to outdoors in cold weather.

-Native of China, Korea and Japan this is one of the easiest to care for, and most popular of the indoor/ outdoor bonsai.
-It has tiny leaves and a compact growth, perfect for bonsai cultivation.
-If kept indoors the tree is evergreen, but if outdoors, it may loose leaves during the winter months.
+If kept indoors the tree is evergreen, but if kept outdoors, it may loose leaves during the winter months, which will return in the spring.
 This variety is probably the most 'tree like' of the sub- tropical varieties.
 Suitable for bright areas indoors, cool conservatories and sheltered gardens.
 See our ' Bonsai Care' pages for further details.

 European Olive / Olea Europea